Digital-Health-UMCU/DBunk_git/README.md

 # Git training
 This repository contains the UMCU digital health git training.
+Most of the training materials is contained in branches.